senecajs-attic/varo/README.md

 ## API

 ### .handle(msg, handler(err, reply)) : _this_
 Adds a handler for the msg provided.
-The handler is called when .()act is used.
+The handler is called when .act() is used.
+Note that only one handler will be called.

 ```js
 Varo.handle({role: 'sum'}, function (msg, done) {